Dilwara Temples: Luna Vasahi

-There are a total of 47 sub-shrines housing one or more images of Tirthankara.
+There are 47 sub-shrines housing one or more images of tirthankaras.
 The first shrine houses an idol of the goddess Ambika.
 The ninth and eleventh enshrines images of Neminatha's life after renunciation and Neminatha's marriage respectively.
 The fourteenth shrine has images of the life events of Shantinatha.
-In the thirty-seventh shrine, there are noteworthy images of four Goddesses.
+In the thirty-seventh shrine, there are images of four goddesses.
 There are several images of life events of Krishna as well.
 There are a total of 130 pillars in the temple of which 38 are beautifully carved.

 The Navchowki features some of the most delicate marble stone cutting work of the temple.
 The ceilings of the temple depicts scenes of the life of Neminatha with image of Rajmathi (who was to marry Neminatha) and Krishna.
-The Gudh mandap features a black marble idol of the 22nd Tirthankara Neminatha.
-The Kirthi Stambha is a big black stone pillar that stands on the left side of the temple.
-The carvings of devkulikas and Chakreshvari in the ceiling of temple is also noteworthy.
-The Kirti Stambha(pillar of pride) was constructed by Maharana Kumbha of Mewar.
+The Gudh mandap features a black marble idol of Neminatha.
+The carvings of devkulikas and Chakreshvari in the ceiling of temple are also noteworthy.
+The Kirti Stambha(pillar of pride), big black stone pillar on the left of the temple, was constructed by Maharana Kumbha of Mewar.
 The remaining three temples of Dilwara are smaller.

 Pittalhar Temple

-This temple, also called the Adinatha temple, was built by Bhima Shah, a minister of Sultan Begada of Ahmedabad, between 1316-1432 AD.
-A massive metal statue of the first Tirthankara, Rishabha Dev (Adinath), cast in five metals, is installed in the temple.
+The Pittalhar temple, also called the Adinatha temple, was built by Bhima Shah, a minister of Sultan Begada of Ahmedabad, between 1316-1432 AD.
+A massive metal statue of Rishabhanatha (Adinatha), cast in five metals, is installed in the temple.
 The main metal used in this statue is 'Pital' (brass), hence the name 'Pittalhar'.
 The name of the temple is also mentioned in an inscription dating back to 1432, found in Digambar shrine in Dilwara complex.

-There are a total of 107 images in the main shrine.
-The Shrine consists of a main Garbhagriha, Gudh mandap and Navchowki with idol of yakshi Chakreshvari and yaksha Gomukha on both sides.
+There are 107 images in the main shrine.
+The shrine consists of a Garbhagriha, Gudh mandap and Navchowki with images of yakshi Chakreshvari and yaksha Gomukha on both sides.
 It seems that the construction of Rangmandap and the corridor was left unfinished.
 The old mutilated idol was replaced and installed in 1468-69 AD weighing 108 maunds (four metric tons) according to the inscription on it.
 The image was cast by an artist 'Deta' which is 8 ft. high, 5.5 ft. broad and the figure is 41 in in height.
-In Gudh Mandap on one side, a big marble Panch-Tirthi sculpture of Adinath is installed.
+In Gudh Mandap on one side, a big marble Panch-Tirthi sculpture of Rishabhanatha is installed.
 Some shrines (devakulika) were constructed in 1474 and 1490, before construction was abandoned.